chud-lori/terminal-emulator-conf/readme.md

 A reproducible macOS terminal setup built for **software development**, optimized for **speed, clarity, and context switching**.

-This repository allows me to bootstrap the same environment on any new machine with a single script.
+This repository allows me to bootstrap the same environment on any new machine with **one command**.

 ---